Alzheimer’s Disease Prevention

 While Genentech’s phase-three clinical trial of an anti-amyloid antibody therapy for Alzheimer’s disease, crenezumab, failed because it did not meet its primary endpoints, an additional analysis suggested it did slow cognitive decline (by over 30 percent) in early-stage Alzheimer’s patients.
 Coupled with results from Lilly’s antibody therapy trial in 2012, which also showed a decrease in cognitive decline in early-stage patients, the research provides some indication that clearing amyloid at the earliest stages of the disease may benefit a subset of patients.
 We’ll need further research evaluating larger populations to confirm these findings, some of which is already underway.

-We can now see Alzheimer’s tangles with brain-imaging tools.
+We can now see Alzheimer’s disease tangles with brain-imaging tools.

 Many physicians are currently utilizing FDA-approved brain-imaging tests to detect amyloid plaques in the brains of Alzheimer’s patients, but these plaques can be present in individuals who never develop symptoms of the disease.
 New imaging agents target the tangles (clumps of tau) that are the tombstones of dying neurons and are likely to be a better surrogate for tracking Alzheimer’s progression and determining the efficacy of any given drug.
 Researchers at the AAIC also noted that some of these imaging tools may work for related diseases that also have tangles, such as frontotemporal dementia, and could be used to assess tau pathology in the brain after a traumatic head injury.